rrincones/QR-code-component/README.md

 ### Continued development

 Because this is my first project, I realize I still have so much to learn that it's hard to pick just a few things to focus on.
-However, a few things that stand out are CSS Flexbox and Grid and getting better at using the correct semantic HTML elements.
-I want to nail down the fundamentals and just establish good habits as I continue to learn.
+For example, I had to spend a few hours just learning about how to use GitHub for this project.
+There are other things that have popped up on my radar that I want to learn about such as Markdown and UNICODE.
+Whenever something comes up that I don't know much about, it goes on my list of things to learn, even if it could be deemed nonessential to my current undertakings.
+So, while I can't pick just a few things, I can say that I really want to make sure I nail down the fundamentals and build good habits as I progress.

 ### Useful resources

-- (https://www.freecodecamp.org/news/how-to-center-an-image-in-css/) - This article helped to explain how to vertically center an element using Flexbox.
+- [How to Center an Image Vertically and Horizontally with CSS](https://www.freecodecamp.org/news/how-to-center-an-image-in-css/) - This article helped to explain how to vertically center an element using Flexbox.

 ## Author